Antoniowei1021/CS340/README.md

 Mp 0 was just an introduction to C and nothing else.
 This MP asked us to familiarize with VSCode, and taught us how to debug using break points and code stepping.

 ### Mp 1

+Mp 1 Best Believe I'm Still 💎💎💎
+This MP asked us to work with UTF-8 emojis.
+I learned that the emojis were encoded in 4 hexdecimal chunks.
+The MP was a great start in teaching us how to use malloc and free, as well as other basic C functions.
+I realized that C was extremely fundamental that it was coded according to memory locations.